2007 Cheshire, Connecticut murders: Linda Mai Lee

 Lee, born Steven Joseph Hayes, was first convicted for burglary in 1980 at age 16, and tried as an adult.
 She was paroled in 1982 but violated her parole conditions seven weeks later.
 During the time between this incident and the Cheshire murders, Lee was arrested nearly 30 times and spent most of this time incarcerated.
 Lee's last arrest before the Cheshire murders was in 2004 after she smashed a car window with a rock and stole a woman's purse.
 She was paroled in 2006 and was sent to the Silliman halfway house where she met Komisarjevsky.

 Lee was found guilty on 16 of 17 counts related to the Cheshire murders on October 5, 2010.
 On November 8, 2010, the jury returned with a recommendation for her to be executed.
 Lee was formally sentenced to death by Superior Court Judge Jon C. Blue on December 2, 2010.

 Lee was an inmate of the Connecticut Department of Correction.
 Subsequent to sentencing for the Petit murders, and up until August 16, 2016 (when she was transferred to a correctional facility in Pennsylvania as part of an interstate corrections compact), she was incarcerated in the Northern Correctional Institution, which housed the state's death row for men, in Somers, Connecticut.
 The method of execution employed by Connecticut was lethal injection, and the state execution chamber was located in the Osborn Correctional Institution in Somers.
 This sentence became a life sentence when the Connecticut Supreme Court vacated the sentence in 2015.

 While incarcerated, Lee came out as a trans woman and began hormone therapy as part of her gender transition.
 In an interview in October 2019, she said she had been diagnosed with a gender identity disorder at 16, but never treated.

-By 2025 she had changed her legal name from Linda Hayes to Linda Mai Lee.
+By 2025 she had changed her legal name from Linda Hayes to Linda Mai Lee and was imprisoned at the Oregon State Penitentiary.